 By combining Episerver's ability to create digital experiences through content and commerce with Optimizely's ability to optimise across touch-points enables marketers to build experiences that get continually smarter over time.

-The combination aims to creates a unique system which will inspire innovation, increase agility and improve outcomes.
+The combination aims to create a unique system which will inspire innovation, increase agility and improve outcomes.

 "For nearly three decades, Episerver has helped businesses create content-driven digital experiences for our customers," said Alex Atzberger, CEO of Episerver.
 "Today, we are announcing the most significant transformation in our company's history – one that will set a new industry standard for digital experience platforms.